Best Snake Breeds That Like To Be Handled

 Corn snakes are trendy pets due to their docile nature and easy requirements.

-Their housing requirements are minimal, including a small enclosure with a screened top, a heating pad, a water bowl, a couple of places to hide, and a substrate.
+Their housing requirements are minimal, including a screened top, a heating pad, a water bowl, a couple of places to hide, and a substrate.

 They need to be fed baby rats or mice.